YuriHolubeu/yuriholubeu.github.io/content/_index.md

         <p style="line-height: 1;"><font size="3">
-        For many years I have been studying physics using a not so typical approach, which I describe <a  href="https://nbviewer.org/github/YuriHolubeu/Physics-Notes/decription of my notes.pdf" target="_blank">here</a>.
+        For many years I have been studying physics using the approach I describe <a  href="https://nbviewer.org/github/YuriHolubeu/Physics-Notes/blob/main/decription of my notes.pdf" target="_blank">here</a>.
         Following such a philosophy of doing science, I have created notes below.
 Now they are an unfinished demo version, that illustrates how they will look after several years of working on them.
-        I update them on this webpage approximately once a month.
+        Below are notes on the most important parts of physics I update them on this webpage approximately once a month.

         </font></p>

-        <h2 id="basic physics notes">Notes on Basic Physics </h2>

-        <p style="line-height: 1;"><font size="3">Below are notes on the most important parts of physics and which are a fundamental for a theoretical physicist.</font></p>

         <div style="line-height: 0.4;">